The Purpose of the CRASH Team

 NOTE: these resources are often located a significant distance away (Banff, Canmore, Calgary) and require helicopters to travel to scene, limiting operations in bad weather.
 Some agencies also have a primary response area which the Sundre area is not a part of, so response is based on availability.

-When responding to emergencies in the west country region, the town of Sundre is the closest community with emergency response resources and road access.
+When responding to emergencies in the west country region, Sundre is the closest community with emergency response resources and road access.
 Response times to places like Panther River and Ya Ha Tinda can take upwards of 1.5 hours from Sundre; and longer if road access is not possible.
 Mutual aid resources will take longer, so responses can be lengthy and involve multiple methods of transportation including vehicles, ATVs, boats, aircraft, horses and on foot.

 Training Challenges

-By being full-time employees, with no alternative jobs to split time between, and dedicated work time for training, Team members are able to constantly refine and improve their capabilities - making sure they are leaders in their profession and disciplines.
+By being full-time employees, with no alternative jobs to split time between, and dedicated work time for training, Team members will able to constantly refine and improve their capabilities - making sure they are leaders in their profession and disciplines.

 They are also able to afford (through donations) the more inaccessible specialist training most other agencies cannot.

+Courses such as Structural Collapse Specialist & Confined Space Extrication for example.
 This course covers topics including rescues at structural collapse scenes due to natural disasters or explosions/fires, including shoring, breaching, breaking, lifting and moving rubble and victims.
 It also covers topics including unstable topography such as landslide/mudslide considerations, and advanced patient extrication techniques for confined spaces and debris.
 It also costs $7500 USD per person to take, and is 100 hours in length.

 First responders undertake a lot of training; the challenge with training is that it is expensive, time consuming, and not suitable to everyone.